top of page

 Hello!
 I'm Sarah

-I am an Associate Professor in the political science department at the University of North Carolina at Chapel Hill.
+I am a Professor in the political science department at the University of North Carolina at Chapel Hill.
 I received my Ph.D from the University of Minnesota (2009).
 My primary research interests are American political institutions, specifically the U.S. Congress.
 My current research agenda focuses on congressional primary elections, the rise of inexperienced candidates and members of Congress, and representation.

 ABOUT